China's Nanchang city to limit access to villages, compounds to prevent virus spread

 The city, which has a population of 5 million people, said on its official Weibo social media account that each family should assign one member to go out once every two days, and that people running fevers must go to a medical facility.

-Jiangxi province is separated from the virus epicenter of Hubei by the Yangtze river.
+Jiangxi province is separated from the virus epicentre of Hubei by the Yangtze river.
 It had reported 600 infections of the coronavirus by the end of Wednesday, with no fatalities.
+(Reporting by Roxanne Liu and David Stanway; Editing by Tom Hogue)